 Education Insight: Inspections

-At last week’s Education Fest I had the opportunity to be part of a panel discussion with Sean Harford, Bukky Yusuf and Anthony Clayton.
+At last year’s Education Fest I had the opportunity to be part of a panel discussion with Sean Harford, Bukky Yusuf and Anthony Clayton.
 Our topic was to discuss, what does quality AP look like.

 Anthony asked (no he completely asserted!) if we should move away from gradings and move to a two tier system.
 Schools would be either fine, or needing support.